If you have a symptom or an abnormal imaging study (i.e. abnormal mammogram), your doctor will evaluate this further using additional tests, such as:

 Biopsy - A pathologist looks at a sample of tissue under a microscope to check for cancer cells.
 It can be done several ways:

-- Also called needle biopsy, a thick needle is used to remove a sample of breast tissue.
+- Core Biopsy - Also called needle biopsy, a thick needle is used to remove a sample of breast tissue.

 - Surgical Biopsy - A surgeon makes an incision and removes a sample of tissue from the lump or lump area in the operating room using some form of sedation or anesthesia.

 The doctor will run several tests on the breast cancer cells to learn what treatments may or may not work, how quickly the cancer may grow and spread and the likelihood that the cancer may return.

 Doctors will also test breast cancer cells to find out several things about the breast cancer cells:

 ER- and PR-positive: If the cancer cells have more hormone receptors—estrogen receptors (ER) or progesterone receptors (PR) – than a normal cell, the breast cancer will be classified as estrogen receptor-positive or progesterone receptor-positive.
 A treatment to block these receptors may be recommended.